Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

 >Note!
->If VS Code doesn’t open and instead git wants you to make edits in your terminal, then revisit this lesson [Git configurations](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-configurations) and make sure VS code is set up as Git’s default editor.
+>If VS Code doesn’t open and instead git wants you to make edits in your terminal, then revisit this lesson [Git configurations](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-with-intro-to-programming/git-configurations) and make sure VS code is set up as Git's default editor.

 ![rebase first menu](https://i.imgur.com/AFwFUEV.png)